 Best Double-Duty Mix: When we read the box of Gluten Free Pantry's Old Fashioned Cake & Cookie Mix and saw there was directions for cake & cookies we thought the results might be a little weird.
 But this mix delivered light, fluffy cookies with a very vanilla flavor - you could easily bake this mix in a Madeleine pan for pretty, fancy tea cookies or make use this mix for Snickerdoodles or spice cookies.
 The box has clear directions for Egg & Dairy free versions.
 This mix spreads a bit, so get the dough cold & keep your cookies small for best results.

 Best Shortbread Cookie Mix: We loved the Shortbread Cookie Mix from Bob's Red Mill - it was easy to use and not too sweet, so you can add in your favorite shortbread flavorings - from fresh Rosemary to chopped chocolate - and this mix will stand up to them.
 But sure to get enough moisture in the dough - it shouldn't be wet (that will result in tough cookies!) but it is difficult to work with if it's too dry.
 Want to skip the baking?
 We like the Gluten Free Dairy Free Shortbread Hearts from Orgran - not too sweet, and the kids can add icing & decorations to them too.

-Our Team Loves: We love Gluten Free Mama around here – that’s no secret.
+Our Team Loves: We love Pamela's around here - that's no secret.
 One of the reasons we fell in love?
-Her Mama’s Sugar Cookie Mix.
+Her Sugar Cookie Mix & Chocolate Chunk Cookie Mixes.
 The cookies hold their shape and have great flavor & texture.
-FYI – the mix contains almond meal, so no-tree-nut folks need to make a different choice.

 Here are some Recipes you may want for Cookie Baking time: